MicrosoftDocs/defender-docs/defender-endpoint/ios-whatsnew.md

 > [!IMPORTANT]
 >  ## Network Protection – Update
-> Network protection feature is enabled by default for all users now.
-As a result, users will be able to see Network Protection Card in the Defender app along with App Protection and Web Protection.
+> Network protection feature is now enabled by default for all users.
+As a result, users will be able to see the Network Protection Card in the Defender app along with App Protection and Web Protection.
 Users are also required to provide **Local Network** permission.
 This permission is needed to enhance the existing rogue wifi detection.
-For admins, they can still change the default value for the Network Protection feature later if they decide not to use it via the Intune App Configuration policies.
+Admins can change the default value for the Network Protection feature if they decide not to use it via the Intune App Configuration policies.
 For more information, see [Network Protection](ios-configure-features.md#configure-network-protection).

 ## User Enrollment